SensorUp

-SensorUp Inc. is an Internet of Things company based in Calgary, Alberta, Canada.
-SensorUp led the development of the Open Geospatial Consortium SensorThings API standard specification, an open and unified geospatial framework to interconnect IoT sensing devices, data, and applications over the Web.
+SensorUp GEMS

+SensorUp GEMS, designed for the oil and gas industry, focuses on methane emissions management.
+This SaaS platform integrates with direct measurement and detection technology, including OGI, flyovers, ERP, and SCADA systems, for precise methane detection data gathering and quantification.
+It facilitates emissions reduction by utilizing measurement data, emission factors, and methane reduction technologies.
+Compliant with the GHG Protocol, SensorUp GEMS contributes to methane intensity assessment and operational efficiency.
+The platform supports regulatory reporting and MRV processes, aligning with decarbonization, carbon-neutral, and net-zero targets.
+Adhering to transparency and stakeholder engagement, SensorUp GEMS aligns with OGMP 2.0, GTI Veritas, and MiQ standards, emphasizing responsible gas management and ESG suite requirements.

+History

 In 2014, SensorUp received funding supports from Natural Resources Canada's GeoConnections and TecTerra.
 In 2016, as part of the OGC Internet of Things pilot project SensorUp demonstrated its interoperable OGC SensorThings API platform solution at the Department of Homeland Security.
-Dr. Reginald Brothers, the Undersecretary of the Homeland Security Science and Technology, was "impressed with the ‘state of the practical’ where these various industry sensors can be integrated today using open standards that remove the stovepipe limitations of one-off technologies. " In March 2016 SensorUp submitted a new open source software project proposal, titled Whiskers, to the Eclipse Foundation.
-Whiskers will be an open source Javascript client library for the OGC SensorThings API and a light-weight OGC SensorThings API server for IoT gateways (e.g., Raspberry Pi).
+Dr. Reginald Brothers, the Undersecretary of the Homeland Security Science and Technology, was "impressed with the ‘state of the practical’ where these various industry sensors can be integrated today using open standards that remove the stovepipe limitations of one-off technologies."
+In March 2016 SensorUp submitted a new open source software project proposal, titled Whiskers, to the Eclipse Foundation.
+Whiskers was intended to be an OGC SensorThings API framework consisting of a JavaScript client and a light-weight server for IoT gateways.
+The project was Terminated and Archived in 2019.

-In June 2016, SensorUp joined the ESRI Startup Program, a three-year program that gives us the tools to build mapping and location analytics capabilities into Esri products.

-In September 2016, SensorUp partnered with Libelium to cloud-enable Libelium sensor networks with international OGC and ISO standards for the IoT.

-In November 2016, SensorUp joined the TELUS T-squared Accelerator.

 In January 2017, with the support of Natural Resources Canada, SensorUp launched the Smart City Starter Kit.
 The starter kit allows a city or community to set up a large-scale IoT-based smart city solution in one afternoon.

 In July 2017, SensorUp launched the CloudUAV platform, empowering UAV researchers and users to manage their UAV workflow with an online portal and a smartphone application, based on the OGC SensorThings API.

 In May 2018, SensorUp won the NATO Defence Innovation Challenge Award for secured federation of IoT devices.

-In June 2018, SensorUp announced that it had raised $2 million in seed financing, led by Vanedge Capital, to create new data-driven IoT business solutions for Smart Cities, First Responders, and Oil and Gas Field Services.
+In June 2018, SensorUp announced that it had raised $2 million in seed financing, led by Vanedge Capital.

-In June 2018, SensorUp was selected to present at the Creative Destruction Lab's 2018 super session plenary session.

-In September 2018, SensorUp was selected by the Plug and Play Tech Center, joined the IoT Fall 2018 Batch, and presented at Plug and Play's Winter Summit 2018.

 In December 2018, SensorUp provided the OGC SensorThings API for a Department of Homeland Security Next Generation First Responder initiative's operational experimentation in Houston, Texas.
 SensorUp's SensorThings facilitated sensor integration and data provisioning for situational awareness and the common operating picture.

-Events

-SensorUp attends the following conferences and trade shows: